ModusCreateOrg/d3-mobile-companion/README.md

 <sub>*Source: gamefront.com*</sub>

 # D3 Mobile Companion
-This a Diablo 3 companion app which allows users to:
+This is a Diablo 3 companion app which allows users to:
 - See their characters attributes, items, and skills.
 - Check deltas on attribute changes from last login.
 - Add friends by BattleTag and view their characters.